Label-efficient multi-organ segmentation with a diffusion model: Experiments and Results

 \subsubsection{Competing Methods}

-To further evaluate the performance of the proposed method under conditions of limited data availability, we conducted experiments using three different levels of labeled data: 1\% (39 slices), 10\% (388 slices), and only one batch (about 0.1\%, 4 slices).
+To further evaluate the performance of the proposed method under conditions of limited data availability, we conducted experiments using three different levels of labeled data: 1\% (39 slices), 10\% (388 slices), and only one batch (approximately 0.1\%, 4 slices).
 For the experiments with 1\% and 10\% data, we randomly selected sub-datasets without any manual screening to ensure fairness.
 However, for the experiments using only one batch, it was necessary to carefully check the sub-dataset to ensure that each organ category appeared at least once.
 Failure to include certain organs in this small sub-dataset could lead to unsuccessful segmentation by the methods.
 In these experiments, we followed the same settings as the full dataset, except for limiting the fine-tuning decoder strategy to 1000 iterations when using only one batch of data.
-This adjustment aimed to prevent overfitting due to the limited training data.
+This adjustment aims to prevent overfitting with limited training data.

-To reproduce the work of DDPM-Seg on the FLARE22 dataset, we use the same DDPM pre-trained weight with our method and follow the guidance carefully by default settings.
-Specifically, the dimension of pixel-level representations is 8448, which are from the middle blocks of the UNet decoder B= \{5, 6, 7, 8, 12\} and diffusion steps t = \{50, 150, 250\}.
-The pre-trained model of c=256 is used under the default parameter setting.
-Additionally, we halve the dimension of representations to utilize the c=128 pre-trained model.
-We also keep training an ensemble of independent MLPs using these features.
-It is worth noting that DDPM-Seg is a RAM-consuming method for label-efficient segmentation tasks since it keeps all training pixel representations in memory, which requires about 210Gb for 50 training images of resolution 256x256. \footnote{https://github.com/yandex-research/ddpm-segmentation} Therefore, we perform DDPM-Seg only under conditions of 0.1\% and 1\% of labeled data.
-This also explains why we exclude the DDPM-Seg when using the full dataset in Table \ref{table: Comparison to Other SOTA Methods}.
+To reproduce the work of DDPM-Seg on the FLARE22 dataset, we use the same DDPM pre-trained weight as ours and follow the guidance carefully by default settings in DDPM-Seg.
+Specifically, the dimension of pixel-level representations is 8448, which are from the middle blocks of the UNet (c=256) decoder B= \{5, 6, 7, 8, 12\} and diffusion steps t = \{50, 150, 250\}.
+Additionally, we halve the dimension of representations to utilize the pre-trained U-Net (c=128).
+We also train an ensemble of independent MLPs using these features.
+In addition, DDPM-Seg is a RAM-consuming method for label-efficient segmentation since it keeps all training pixel representations in memory, which requires more than 210 GB for 50 training images of resolution 256x256.\footnote{https://github.com/yandex-research/ddpm-segmentation} Therefore, we perform DDPM-Seg only under conditions of 0.1\% and 1\% of labeled data.